DS-100/su23/syllabus.md

 ### Grace Period

 We recognize that life can be unexpected, and that you may face circumstances that prevent you from submitting your work by the posted deadline.
-In light of this, we offer a 1-day (24 hour) **grace period** for late submissions of homeworks, projects, and labs.Note that this grace period is designed to account for unexpected emergencies or assignment submission errors – you should not plan in advance to use it!
+In light of this, we offer a 1-day (24 hour) **grace period** for late submissions of homeworks, projects, and labs.
+Note that this grace period is designed to account for unexpected emergencies or assignment submission errors – you should not plan in advance to use it!

 You can make a late submission after the on-time deadline and up to the end of the grace period. **These late submissions are not penalized, but do not earn 3% the on-time bonus.** You do not need to explicitly contact staff about late submissions; just submit directly to Gradescope within the listed grace period.